Platform

 WHO USES GEOFENCING?

-Geofencing is used by a variety of businesses, from startups to well-established franchises.
-For any company wanting to market a specific demographic or reach a group of people in a specific location, geofencing is here to help.
+Geofencing is used by various businesses, from startups to well-established franchises.
+For any company wanting to market a specific demographic or reach a group of people in a particular location, geofencing is here to help.
 With geofencing, you can target anyone with a smartphone, which is most of the population.
 And for those companies that don’t know where to begin with geofencing, Agility is here to help you navigate this new platform.

 WHERE DO GEOFENCING ADS APPEAR?

 Geofencing ads appear on smartphones with apps and mobile browsers that have ads enabled.
 This includes apps like YouTube, Facebook, Pinterest, and more.
-A majority of social media apps allow ads, along with certain shopping platforms, music apps, and generally any unpaid app.
+Most social media apps allow ads, specific shopping platforms, music apps, and generally any unpaid app.

 CAN YOU GEOFENCE ON FACEBOOK?

 Yes, you can geofence on Facebook.
 Social media platforms are a popular way for companies to reach their audiences.
-When someone enters the geofenced area and is currently using the Facebook app, they will receive your ad.
+When someone enters the geofenced area and uses the Facebook app, they will receive your ad.

 CAN YOU USE GEOFENCING WITHOUT AN APP?

-The short answer is no, you cannot use geofencing without an app.
+The short answer is no. You cannot use geofencing without an app.
 However, it’s not that potential customers need your app to receive your advertisements.
 Geofencing can be used through any app that has ads enabled.
-For example, you can geofence the airport and anyone there watching YouTube with the ads could receive your advertisement.
+For example, you can geofence the airport, and anyone watching YouTube with the ads could receive your advertisement.

 Mobile geo-targeting is a way for companies to gain information about their audience with help from mobile devices.
 There are two sub-categories in mobile geo-targeting: place data and device data.
 When using mobile geo-targeting, you can gather information about the physical location, like who is shopping there and how long they are there, or collect data from the devices of people entering the physical location.